stern/stern/README.md

  `--node`                    |                               | Node name to filter on.
  `--only-log-lines`          | `false`                       | Print only log lines `--output`, `-o`            | `default`                     | Specify predefined template.
 Currently support: [default, raw, json, extjson, ppextjson]
+ `--pod-colors`              |                               | Specifies the colors used to highlight pod names.
+Provide colors as a comma-separated list using SGR (Select Graphic Rendition) sequences, e.g., "91,92,93,94,95,96".
  `--prompt`, `-p`            | `false`                       | Toggle interactive prompt for selecting 'app.kubernetes.io/instance' label values.
  `--selector`, `-l`          |                               | Selector (label query) to filter on.
 If present, default to ".*" for the pod-query.
  `--show-hidden-options`     | `false`                       | Print a list of hidden options.